eug/eug.github.io/posts/20250608-an-obvious-guide-on-prompting.md

 created_at: 2025-06-08
 ---

 Large Language Models (LLMs) are powerful, but their value depends on how you use them.
 It's easy to treat them like oracles or fall into the convenience trap, which is a waste of their potential and your brainpower.
-This is an obvious guide on how to think *with* AI, not just get answers *from* it.
+This is not a guide about prompting tricks or clever techniques — it's about how to think *with* AI, not just get answers *from* it.

 I once thought this guide would be redundant — that its advice was obvious.
 But observing how many people misuse these tools, it's become clear that's not the case.
-This is my attempt to state these principles plainly, because it seems they need to be said.
+This is my attempt to state these principles plainly, because the real skill isn't in crafting the perfect prompt, but in maintaining intentional, critical thinking throughout the process.

 ### The Illusion of the Oracle